What does massage insurance cover?

 Massage insurance includes a large list of different coverage options; the two most common being general liability and professional liability.
 General liability is in place to protect you against losses that may arise from bodily injury to a client, or property damage as a result of an accident.
 Professional liability coverage protects you from the effects of a lawsuit if you end up being sued for malpractice.

-While these two types of coverage are the most common in a massage insurance policy, some other important coverage options to note are:
+While these two types of coverage are the most common in a massage insurance policy, some other important coverage options include:

 Personal Injury Liability